pdmfc/nova-info-card/README.md

 ### Render Html

-If you want to render your message as raw html the same wat that Nova lets you in resource fields, just chain the `asHtml()` method:
+If you want to render your message as raw html the same way that Nova lets you in resource fields, just chain the `asHtml()` method:

 ```php
 (new Info())